openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/03-implement-jaxrs-client.md

 coffeeresource/mp-rest/scope=javax.inject.Singleton
 </pre>

-Notice that we can use the key `coffeeresource` to configure our client, and don't need to specify its full class name.
-This because we defined this as the `configKey` in `@RegisterRestClient` annotation on our JAX-RS interface.
+Notice that we use the key `coffeeresource` to configure our client, and don't specify its full class name.
+This is possible because we defined this name as the `configKey` in `@RegisterRestClient` annotation on the JAX-RS interface.

 # Starting the Application

-With our code implemented, we can now start our application again:
+With our code implemented, click the following command to start the application.

 `mvn clean compile quarkus:dev`{{execute T1}}

-This will download the new dependencies and start our application in Quarkus development mode.
+This downloads the new dependencies and starts our application in Quarkus development mode.

 ## Testing the Application

-We can now test our Kogito application by sending the following request:
+Click the following command to send a request to our application.

 `curl -X POST "http://localhost:8080/coffeeshop" -H "accept: application/json" -H "Content-Type: application/json" -d "{}"`{{execute T3}}

-You should see the following output:
+We see the following output in the console:

 ```console
 [{"id":1,"name":"espresso-arabica","description":"arabica beans","price":2.0},{"id":2,"name":"espresso-robusta","description":"robusta beans","price":2.0},{"id":3,"name":"latte-arabica","description":"arabica beans, full fat bio milk","price":3.0}]